 Sometimes, a pressure ulcer can be classified as ‘unstageable’.
 Unstageable ulcers are often called extremely advanced wounds, especially when the skin, muscles, and bones have been affected.

-Bedsores can easily develop into a serious, life-threatening condition.
+Bedsores can easily be prevented by turning bed bound patients, however, they can develop into a serious, life-threatening condition.
 Regardless of the stage of the ulcer, these wounds show a sign of possible neglect inside an assisted living facility or a nursing home.
 A person whose loved one has developed any of the aforementioned bedsore stages should notify the nursing home right away.
-A bedsore lawyer can help victims determine if they have grounds for a negligence claim.
+A bedsore lawyer can help victims determine if they have grounds for a nursing home negligence claim.